 Some lenders offer bar exam loans which are designed to assist graduating law students in their efforts to finance bar exam-related expenses such as exam fees, bar application fees and summer living expenses.
-While these loans are not part of your academic year financial aid, they still need to be certified by Student Financial Services in order to verify your expected graduation date and record them for potential LIPP eligibility.
+While these loans are not part of your academic year financial aid, most lenders require Student Financial Services certify the loan in order to verify your expected graduation date and record the loan in our system for potential LIPP eligibility.
 We will certify only one bar loan application per student.

 Loan Requirements and Information

 Some bar loan programs have requirements that you must meet prior to applying for a bar loan.
 The Harvard Credit Union requires you to be a member and other lenders may require you to have a prior banking or borrowing relationship.
 The lender will review your application according to your creditworthiness after you have met their minimum requirement.

 We will begin to certify bar exam loans in mid-January.
 If the lender allows us to list multiple disbursement dates on the certification form, your loan will be certified as follows: $3,000 disbursed soon after our certification, and the balance on May 1, 2024.
 Students who apply to the Harvard Credit Union please note that the full amount of the loan will be disbursed all at once since HUECU does not offer multiple disbursement dates.

 Lenders will either mail a check directly to you at the address you list on your application, or, in the case of the Harvard Credit Union, the funds will be direct deposited into your HUECU bank account.
 Please note, we cannot advance money on bar loan funds.